 Cholecystectomy — Gallbladder Removal

-Cholecystectomy is the procedure during which the gallbladder is removed.
+Cholecystectomy is a surgical procedure during which the gallbladder is removed.
 It can be done by either using the open method or by using the laparoscopic method.
 In the open method, a large incision is made just below the rib cage to open the abdomen and the gallbladder is removed.
 In the laparoscopic method, four small incisions are made on the abdomen and slender tubes are introduced through it, with which the gallbladder is removed.
 The laparoscopic method is now the most commonly employed method to remove the gallbladder.
 About 700.000 cholecystectomies are done every year in the United States.

 In a normal individual, bile is secreted by the liver.
 It flows through the bile duct into the small intestine, where it aids digestion and the absorption of fat.
 When the individual is not taking food, the bile flows into the gallbladder where it is stored and concentrated.
 When the individual eats, especially a fatty meal, the gallbladder contracts and bile flows through the bile duct into the small intestine.
 In the upper small intestine, it helps in the digestion and absorption of fat.
 After the fat is digested and absorbed, bile salts are absorbed from the terminal portion of the small intestine.
-In individuals in whom the gallbladder is removed, the bile is not stored and it flows directly into the small intestine.
-The upper small intestine tries, to some extent, to store bile until it is utilized for the digestion o fat.
+In individuals in whom the gallbladder has been removed, the bile is not stored and it flows directly into the small intestine.
+The upper small intestine tries, to some extent, to store bile until it is utilized for the digestion o fat, but this is a less effective process.

 The excess bile salts are too much for the terminal small intestine to absorb, and some of the bile salts escape to the large intestine.
-The bile salts irritate the colon and this results in diarrhea.
+The bile salts can irritate the colon and this results in diarrhea.